top of page

 About The Neurodivergent Well

 Welcome!
-This blog and coaching practice is about finding more joy, understanding and well-being as neurodivergent humans.
+This blog is about finding more joy, understanding and well-being as neurodivergent humans.

 I was inspired to start The Neurodivergent Well because I noticed that both the scientific literature and the personal accounts of neurodivergent people suggest that mainstream methods for enhancing wellness can sometimes be counterproductive for neurodivergent minds.
 Often, what works for most, doesn’t work for us - our brains just need something different.